jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Predict/task.md

   the same size.

 <div class="hint">
-Create a zero-initialized array to store the indices of each unique word.
+Create a zero-initialized array to store the index of each unique word.

 ```python
 index_array = np.zeros(unique.shape, dtype=np.int64)